Leonardo DiCaprio: 2014–present: Environmental documentaries and awards success

 After producing and narrating the 2019 global warming documentary Ice on Fire, DiCaprio returned to acting following a four-year break in Quentin Tarantino's comedy-drama Once Upon a Time in Hollywood, which traces the relationship between Rick Dalton (DiCaprio), an aging television actor and his stuntman, Cliff Booth (Brad Pitt).
 To help the film's financing, DiCaprio and Pitt agreed to take a pay cut, and they each received $10 million.
 DiCaprio liked working with Pitt, and Tarantino described the pair as the most exciting since Robert Redford and Paul Newman.
 DiCaprio was fascinated with the film's homage to Hollywood and focus on the friendship between his and Pitt's characters.
 He drew from real-life experience of witnessing the struggles and rejections of his actor friends in the industry.
 The film premiered at the 2019 Cannes Film Festival, where critics praised his and Pitt's performances.
 A writer for Business Insider called it one of the best performances of DiCaprio's career, and Ian Sandwell of Digital Spy particularly liked the duo's chemistry, believing their scenes together to be some of the film's strongest parts.
 DiCaprio received nominations for an Oscar, a Golden Globe, a BAFTA Award and a Screen Actors Guild Award for Best Actor.
 The film earned $374 million against a budget of $90 million.

 In 2020, DiCaprio served as an executive producer for The Right Stuff, a television series adaption of the 1973 namesake book.
 After being in development at National Geographic, it was released on Disney+.
 That May, DiCaprio briefly featured in the finale of the miniseries The Last Dance.
 In 2021, DiCaprio appeared in Adam McKay's satirical comedy Don't Look Up.
 He spent five months changing the film's script with McKay before agreeing to the part.
 Starring alongside Jennifer Lawrence as two astronomers attempting to warn humanity about an extinction-level comet, DiCaprio saw this film as an analogy of the world's indifference to the climate crisis.
 As a frequent supporter of environmentalism, DiCaprio said he has often looked to star in and make films tackling issues related to it, something he found hard due to people's inability to listen.
 He praised McKay for envisioning a project on how humans would react to a serious issue from a political, social and scientific standpoint.
-While reviews for the film were mixed, most critics praised DiCaprio's and Lawrence's performances; journalists from Digital Spy and NDTV lauded their pairing as energetic and delightful.
+While reviews for the film were mixed, most critics praised DiCaprio's and Lawrence's performances; journalists from Digital Spy and NDTV lauded their pairing.
 DiCaprio earned nominations for a Golden Globe and a BAFTA Award for the film.
 It broke the record for the most views (152 million hours) in a single week in Netflix history.